intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Architecture.md

 # Overview
 ---

-The Sundaya Data Management platform consists of the following core components:
+The Sundaya Device and Data Management platform consists of the following core components:

 ### Data Collection